Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 Women in Natural Sciences (WINS) is a free after-school and summer science enrichment program at the Academy of Natural Sciences.
 Since its founding in 1982, WINS has introduced hundreds of high school girls to future careers in science and other professions by providing hands-on science workshops, career and college exploration, and positive youth development.

-ASSET STEM Education, a national Science, Technology, Engineering and Math (STEM) education improvement nonprofit located in Pittsburgh, fosters STEM fluency and college/career readiness by providing educators of students pre-K through career with highly effective professional development, hands-on educational materials and consulting services.
+ASSET Inc. is a national Science, Technology, Engineering and Math (STEM) education improvement nonprofit located in Pittsburgh, that fosters STEM fluency and college/career readiness by providing educators of students pre-K through career with highly effective professional development, hands-on educational materials and consulting services.

 Carnegie Science Center